knlrvr/kanelariviere-new/posts/app-vs-pages.md

 }
 ```

-###### Tip &mdash; When using both directories, you also have to be mindful of the different behaviors in layouts, state management, metadata, routing hooks, data fetching, etc.
+###### Tip &mdash; When using both directories, you also have to be mindful of the different behaviors in layouts, state management, metadata, routing hooks, data fetching, etc. More on that below.

 Other than the dynamic routes for work, everything in my portfolio was migrated to the new app router with the support of [these Next.js docs](https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration).
-It was a relatively easy process, and I will be making the complete transition at some point, but I wanted to see the different behaviors in practice.
+It was a relatively easy process, and I will be making the complete transition at some point, but I wanted to see the different behaviors in practice here.

-For example, if you change the theme and then navigate to any of the '**work**' pages, the theme will revert to it's default setting, which is dependent on the time of day.
+For example, if you change the theme and then navigate to any of the **/work** pages, the theme will revert to it's default setting, which is dependent on the time of day.
 Another example is how metadata is added.
 In the pages directory, we simply use the Head component provided by Next.js &mdash;

 ```jsx
 <Head>